 NutMeg Mylk’s Peppermint Cacao Hot Chocolate

 The holidays are probably the most indulgent time of the year.
 We drink and eat way more than we normally do, and our sugar consumption is typically on the excessive side, to say the least.
 After all, at what other time of year is it totally reasonable to eat an entire Toblerone before breakfast?
 But for those days when you need a break from sweets, we have a dairy and refined sugar-free hot chocolate recipe you’re going to love.
 This recipe comes from Meg Wallace, the founder of Vancouver’s NutMeg Mylk.
 They make handcrafted nut mylk that’s sold throughout the city — this season they’re offering special holiday flavours like a Nut Nog and Peppermint Cacao (basically a bottled version of this recipe), and we can confirm that they are DELICIOUS.
-The recipe for Meg’s hot chocolate is super simple to make, and contains nothing but healthy, whole food ingredients.
+The recipe for Meg’s dairy free chocolate drink is super simple to make, and contains nothing but healthy, whole food ingredients.

 A creamy, vegan alternative to everyone's favourite holiday drink.